Colonization of Mars: Impact of human presence

-There has been a lively discussion about how human presence on Mars would relate to possible indigenous life on Mars.
-More fundamentally even the very understanding of human life and in relation to extraterrestrial life, and their different worths have been discussed.
+There has been a large amount of discussion about how human presence on Mars would relate to possible indigenous life on Mars.
+More fundamentally, even the very understanding of human life and in relation to extraterrestrial life, and their different worth has been discussed.

 Planetary protection

 Robotic spacecraft to Mars are required to be sterilized, to have at most 300,000 spores on the exterior of the craft—and more thoroughly sterilized if they contact "special regions" containing water, otherwise there is a risk of contaminating not only the life-detection experiments but possibly the planet itself.

 It is impossible to sterilize human missions to this level, as humans are host to typically a hundred trillion microorganisms of thousands of species of the human microbiome, and these cannot be removed while preserving the life of the human.
 Containment seems the only option, but it is a major challenge in the event of a hard landing (i.e. crash).
-There have been several planetary workshops on this issue, yet no final guidelines for a way forward.
+There have been several planetary workshops on this issue, yet no final guidelines have been produced.
 Human explorers would also be vulnerable to back contamination to Earth if they become carriers of microorganisms should Mars have life.

 Political and legal context

 In the 1967 United Nations Outer Space Treaty, it was determined that no country may take claim to space or its inhabitants.
 Many articles of the Outer Space Treaty prevent the legal colonization of outer space.

-NASA had to deal with several cuts in funding.
+NASA has dealt with several cuts in funding and changes in focus.
+George W. Bush favored a return to the Moon.
 During the presidency of Barack Obama, the objective for NASA to reach Mars was pushed to the background.
 In 2017, president Donald Trump promised to return humans to the Moon and eventually Mars, and increased the NASA budget by $1.1 billion, to mostly focus on development of the new Space Launch System.
+In 2025, President Trump proposed reducing NASA's 2026 budget by 23.8% but the US Senate kept funding nearly the same as 2025.

 It is unforeseen how the first human landing on Mars will change the current policies regarding the exploration of space and occupancy of celestial bodies.
 Since the planet Mars offers a challenging environment and dangerous obstacles for humans to overcome, the laws and culture on the planet will most likely be different from those on Earth.
-With Elon Musk announcing his plans for travel to Mars, it is uncertain how the dynamic of a private company possibly being the first to put a human on Mars will play out on a national and global scale.
+With Elon Musk announcing his plans to sponsor travel to Mars, it is uncertain how the dynamic of a private company possibly being the first to put a human on Mars will play out on a national and global scale.